 \demo

 {\bf Part 1} The sufficiency of the condition being obvious, we only need to prove the necessity.
 Remark that we can assume that both rotations act as isometries for some fixed Riemannian metric on the manifold.
-To fix ideas, denote by $\psi$ and $\varphi$ the two rotations and by $g$ and $f$ respectively their non trivial powers.
+Denote by $f$ and $g$ the non trivial powers of $\varphi$ and $\psi$, respectively.
 Note that, by definition, $Fix(\psi)=Fix(g)$ and $Fix(\varphi)=Fix(f)$.
 Since $g$ and $f$ commute, $g$ leaves invariant $Fix(\varphi)=Fix(f)$ and thus normalises every rotation about $Fix(\varphi)$.
 Moreover $g$ and $\varphi$ commute, for the order of $g$ is not $2$ (see Remark~\ref{rem:normaliser}).
-In particular $\varphi$ leaves $Fix(\psi)=Fix(g)$ invariant and normalises every rotation about $Fix(\psi)$.
+In particular, $\varphi$ leaves $Fix(\psi)=Fix(g)$ invariant and normalises every rotation about $Fix(\psi)$.
 The conclusion follows.

 {\bf Part 2} Reasoning as in Part 1, one sees that the two rotations commute.
 Assume, by contradiction, that the subgroups they generate are different.
 Under this assumption, at least one of the two subgroups is not contained in the other.
 Without loss of generality we can assume that $\langle \varphi \rangle \not\subset \langle \psi \rangle$.
 Take the quotient of $M$ by the action of $\psi$.
 The second rotation $\varphi$ induces a non-trivial rotation of $\S^3$ which leaves the quotient knot $K=Fix(\psi)/\psi\subset\S^3$ invariant.
 Moreover, this induced rotation fixes pointwise the knot $K$.
-The positive solution to Smith's conjecture implies now that $K$ is the trivial knot and thus $M=\S^3$, against the hypothesis.
+The positive solution to the Smith conjecture implies now that $K$ is the trivial knot and thus $M=\S^3$, against the hypothesis.